Chowmahalla Palace, Hyderabad (must see)

 The clock above the main gate to Chowmahalla Palace is affectionately called as Khilwat Clock.
 It has been ticking away for around 250 years.
 An expert family of clock repairers winds the mechanical clock every week.
 Council Hall housed a rare collection of manuscripts and priceless books.The Nizam often met important officials and dignitaries here.Today it is venue for temporary exhibitions from the treasures of the Chowmahalla Palace Collection that of a bygone era.

-This sight is featured in a self-guided walking tour of Hyderabad, India within the mobile app "GPSmyCity: Walks in 1K+ Cities" which can be downloaded from iTunes App Store or Google Play.
-Please download the app to your mobile phone or tablet for travel directions for visiting this sight.
+Want to visit this sight?
+Check out these Self-Guided Walking Tours in Hyderabad.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Chowmahalla Palace on Map